Ethan Dumortier

-Ethan Dumortier (born 29 December 2000) is a French professional rugby union player, who plays as a wing or a centre for Top 14 club Lyon.
+Ethan Dumortier (born 29 December 2000) is a French professional rugby union player who plays as a wing for Top 14 club Lyon and the France national team.

-Club career
+Professional career

+Lyon

 Dumortier started his professional career with Lyon during the 2019–20 European Challenge Cup.
 On 29 November 2020, he made his Top 14 debuts for Lyon in a home win against Stade Français.